spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

 - Refer to [the Spiderpool Installation Requirements](./../system-requirements.md).

 - Prepare the Helm binary on the host.

+- In Infiniband network scenarios, ensure that the OpenSM subnet manager is functioning properly.

 - Install a Kubernetes cluster with kubelet running on the host’s eth0 network card as shown in Figure 1.
     Install Calico as the default CNI for the cluster, using the host’s eth0 network card for Calico’s traffic forwarding.